Our goal is to impact the overall teaching ecosystem and subsequently the academic outcomes of the schools where we have a presence.

 Qualifications: Rhodes University: Bachelor of Arts, UED, Bachelor of Education.

-Taught: St Aidan’s, Dale College, St Andrews Prep, Kingswood, Bishops Prep, Christel House, Dale College.
+Taught: St Aidan’s College, Dale College, St Andrews Prep, Kingswood Junior, Bishops Prep, Christel House Junior

 Principal: Kingswood Junior, Bishops Preparatory, Christel House